 We arrived at about 7 pm and I jumped straight in a taxi for $4000 to the Koala Inn hostel in central Pasto.
 I’d hoped to meet other travellers there, but it was quite deserted.
 I didn’t care.
 At $18,000 COP, with WiFi, a private room with double bed and TV, and a hot shower, this was a bargain.
 It was just a shame I had to get up so early again the next day.

-If you do stay here and you need some dinner, turn right when you leave the hostel and take the first right to find a couple of restaurants serving food until 9 pm.
+If you do stay there and you need some dinner, turn right when you leave the hostel and take the first right to find a couple of restaurants serving food until 9 pm.
 One is cheap with local almuerzo dishes, and the other is a pizzeria with a massive menu.

 The next morning, I left at 6 am and caught a cab from the corner.
-The bus terminal had plenty of companies with shuttle buses to Ipiales.
+At the bus terminal, there were plenty of shuttle buses to Ipiales.
 I chose SuperTaxis for $7000.
 You have to wait for the shuttle to fill up with passengers before it sets off, so I was sitting around for 30 minutes.
 Pulling out of the station, we were met by a glorious sunrise.

 The journey to Ipiales takes roughly 1 hour 30 mins.
 I arrived at 8 am and decided I had enough time to detour to the nearby Las Lajas cathedral.
 It’s a stunning building that spans a massive gorge and it’s well worth stopping at for an hour or so if you have time.

 The left luggage office recommended by the guidebooks seemed a bit dodgy to me.
-A man with a poo nail dumped my bag in a small room by the door and proceeded to walk me to the taxi terminal without locking the bag room.
+A man dumped my bag in a small room by the door and proceeded to walk me to the taxi terminal without locking the bag room.
 I questioned how safe this strategy was, but he just told me it was ‘his problem’!
 It’s your judgement call whether or not you risk it, but I did retrieve all my belongings without hassle later.